 You can promote your kitchen gadgets to newlyweds or recently engaged couples as they may be moving to their first home.
 You can also send mail flyers to people who’ve recently sold their condo as they may be moving to a bigger house.
 Another way to promote your kitchen gadgets is to run Google Shopping ads targeting the kitchen tool name as the main keyword, so people searching for those items can find your products.

 They say cats are a retired person’s best friend.
 You can still cuddle and snuggle them, but they’re a bit more low maintenance than a dog.
 If you find that you’re more of a cat person than a dog person, this is the business idea for retirees to try out.
 This business specializes in cat products.
-From health and grooming to cat toys, you’ll find everything a cat needs on this website that you can call your own.
+From grooming to cat beds, you’ll find everything a cat needs on this website that you can call your own.
+And you're able to add as many cat products and more categories, such as toys.
 The pet niche is always centered around a new trending pet product, so you’ll be able to find waves of success by updating your product inventory regularly with new products.